Project-Kaleidoscope/charter/device-support-requirements.md

 * All devices MUST NOT alter SafetyNet validation responses.

 ## Binder

 * All devices MUST use the 64-bit Binder API.

 ## Root (su)

-* All devices MUST NOT ship with su included.
+* All devices MUST NOT ship with su binary or Magisk included.
-* All devices shipping LineageOS 16.0 or earlier MUST support su installation via LineageOS provided ‘Extras’ download.

 ## Non-PIE Blobs